welanco/bicobro-binance-api/README.md

 This API wrapper based on the binance-node-api wrapper from [Ashlar](https://github.com/Ashlar/binance-api-node)

 I use the bicobro-binane-api in my new trading-bot.
-First impressions you cyn find on: [coin-bot.de](https://www.coin-bot.de)
+First impressions you can find on my coin bot frontend page: [www.coin-bot.de](https://www.coin-bot.de)

 I added the missing "recvWindow" param to the API and so you can set this flag for your api-calls to prevent timeout errors.